Library of Congress: 1800–1851: Origin and Jefferson's contribution

-James Madison of Virginia is credited with the idea of creating a congressional library, first making such a proposition in 1783.
-Madison's initial proposal was rejected at the time, but represented the first real introduction of the idea of a congressional library.
-In the years after the Revolutionary War, the Philadelphia Library Company and New York Society Library served as surrogate congressional libraries whenever Congress held session in those respective cities.
-The Library of Congress was established on April 24, 1800, when President John Adams signed an act of Congress, which also provided for the transfer of the seat of government from Philadelphia to the new capital city of Washington.
-Part of the legislation appropriated $5,000 "for the purchase of such books as may be necessary for the use of Congress ... and for fitting up a suitable apartment for containing them."
-Books were ordered from London, and the collection consisted of 740 books and three maps, which were housed in the new United States Capitol.
+In 1783, James Madison, a Founding Father and the nation's fourth president, proposed creating a congressional library, but failed to gain necessary support for the idea.
+After the American Revolutionary War, however, the Philadelphia Library Company and New York Society Library served as surrogate congressional libraries when Congress convened in those cities.

+On April 24, 1800, the Library of Congress was established when John Adams, the nation's second president, signed an act of Congress, which appropriated $5,000 "for the purchase of such books as may be necessary for the use of Congress...and for fitting up a suitable apartment for containing them."
+Books were ordered from London, forming a collection of 740 books and three maps housed in the new United States Capitol.

-President Thomas Jefferson played an important role in establishing the structure of the Library of Congress.
-On January 26, 1802, he signed a bill that allowed the president to appoint the librarian of Congress and established a Joint Committee on the Library to regulate and oversee it.
-The new law also extended borrowing privileges to the president and vice president.
+Adams' successor as U.S. president, Thomas Jefferson, also played a crucial role in shaping development of the Library of Congress.
+On January 26, 1802, Jefferson signed a bill allowing the president to appoint the librarian of Congress and establishing a Joint Committee on the Library to oversee it.
+The law also extended borrowing privileges to the president and vice president.

-In August 1814, after routing an American army at Bladensburg, the British bloodlessly occupied Washington, D.C.
-In retaliation for the American destruction of Port Dover, the British ordered the destruction of numerous public buildings in the city.
-British troops burned the Library of Congress, including its collection of 3,000 volumes.
-These volumes had been held in the Senate wing of the Capitol.
-One of the few congressional volumes to survive was a government account book of receipts and expenditures for 1810.
-It was taken as a souvenir by British naval officer Sir George Cockburn, whose family returned it to the United States government in 1940.
+In August 1814, British forces occupied Washington and, in retaliation for American acts of destruction in Canada, burned several federal government buildings.
+Among the buildings burnt was the Library of Congress, which saw over 3,000 of its volumes destroyed.
+These volumes were held in the Senate wing of the Capitol; one surviving volume was a government account book from 1810.
+The volume was taken by British Admiral George Cockburn as a souvenir, and was later returned to the U.S. in 1940 by his family.